Linkurious/lke-plugin-plugin-manager/README.md

 # Compatibility

-This plugin is compatible with any version of Linkurious Enterprise however some features may be limited on versions older than v4.0.
+This plugin is compatible with Linkurious Enterprise starting from v3.1.
+However, some features may be limited on versions older than v4.0.

 # Configurations